Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction

+In doing so, it will be convenient for us to permit ourselves to set certain edge-lengths to $0$, which may cause the intersection-length pairing to become indefinite.

 Suppose first that $E$ is a set of edges of $T$ whose removal does not disconnect the points of $S$ from one another (this is certainly the case if $|E|<r$).
 Let us set the lengths of all edges not in $E$ to $0$, and let those in $E$ be arbitrary.
-By assumption, there is a path between two points of $S$ not meeting $E$, and this path pairs to $0$ with any other element of $\H_1(T,S)$.
+By assumption, there is a path between two points of $S$ not meeting $E$, and this path pairs to $0$ with any other element of $\H_1(T,S,\Z)$.
 Hence the pairing on $\Lambda$ is degenerate, so its discriminant is $0$ independently of the lengths of the edges in $E$.
 It follows that $\disc\left(\langle\cdot,\cdot\rangle\right)$ does not contain any monomials only in edge lengths from $E$.

 Thus we have shown that the only possible monomials that can appear in $\disc\left(\langle\cdot,\cdot\rangle\right)$ are products $l(e_1)\dots l(e_r)$ where $e_1,\dots,e_r$ are distinct edges whose removal disconnects the points of $S$.
 It remains to show that each of these monomials has coefficient $1$.